ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 7. TransMapGoodness: A measure of alignment quality that takes into account both coverage and alignment size in the target.
 Related to Jim Kent's badness score.
 8. TransMapOriginalIntronsPercent: The number of transMap introns within a wiggle distance of a intron in the parent transcript in transcript coordinates.
 9. Synteny: Counts the number of genes in linear order that match up to +/- 5 genes.
+10. ValidStart -- start with ATG?
+11. ValidStop -- valid stop codon (in frame)?
+12. ProperOrf -- is the orf a multiple of 3?

 This module will populate the folder `--work-dir/transMap`.